USDAForestService/fs-open-forest-platform/README.md

 Due to performance issues, Pa11y testing is handled by an unreleased version of pa11y-ci 2.x that uses pa11y 5.
 Once pa11y-ci 2 is released, pa11y-ci dependency should be updated in `/frontend/package.json`.

 The server dependency is JSDOM is currently a fork to pass security vulnerability tests.
 This should be replaced with the original package once the security vulnerability is fixed.

+## Contributing

+See [CONTRIBUTING](CONTRIBUTING.md) for additional information.

+## Public domain

+This project is in the worldwide [public domain](LICENSE.md).
+As stated in [CONTRIBUTING](CONTRIBUTING.md):

+> This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+>
+> All contributions to this project will be released under the CC0 dedication.
+By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.